Services Contacts Free Consultation via WhatsApp

 Protection from Forgery

-Electronic digital signature and cryptographic technologies make forging an e-Apostille practically impossible.
+The qualified electronic signature (UKEP) and cryptographic technologies make forging an e-Apostille practically impossible.
 Each apostille has a unique identifier recorded in a secure registry.
 Any attempts to change the content of the document or apostille will be detected during verification.
 This provides a higher level of security compared to paper documents, which can be forged using printing methods.

 Environmental Friendliness and Resource Conservation